salesforcecli/plugin-packaging/messages/bundle_version_report.md

 # flags.bundle-version.summary

-ID of the package bundle version to retrieve details for.
+Name or ID of the package bundle version to retrieve details about.

 # flags.verbose.summary

-Display extended package bundle version details.
+Display verbose package bundle version details.